-Pursuant to our equity incentive plans, our compensation committee is authorized to grant equity-based incentive awards to our employees, non-employee directors and consultants.
-Future grants of restricted stock units, options and other equity awards and issuances of common stock under our equity incentive plans will result in dilution and may have an adverse effect on the market price of our common stock.
+Pursuant to our equity incentive plans, our compensation committee is authorized to grant equity-based incentive awards to our employees, nonemployee directors and consultants.
+Pursuant to the 2015 ESPP, our compensation committee is also authorized to issue shares to our employees at a discount from the fair market value of our common stock at the time of purchase.
+Future grants of restricted stock units, options and other equity awards and issuances of common stock under our equity incentive plans and 2015 ESPP will result in dilution and may have an adverse effect on the market price of our common stock.

-Additionally, the number of shares of our common stock reserved for issuance under our 2015 Plan will automatically increase on January 1 of each year, beginning on January 1, 2016 and continuing through and including January 1, 2025, by 4% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our board of directors.
+Additionally, the number of shares of our common stock reserved for issuance under our 2015 Plan and 2015 ESPP will automatically increase on January 1 of each year, through and including January 1, 2025, by 4% with respect to the 2015 Plan or 1% with respect to the 2015 ESPP of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, or in each case a lesser number of shares determined by our board of directors.
 Unless our board of directors elects not to increase the number of shares available for future grant each year, our stockholders may experience additional dilution, which could cause our stock price to fall.